Mama Peace: »Our politicians must unite us - not divide us«

 »Our politicians need to bring us together, not divide us. «

-While she waits for politicians to change their behavior and take responsibility, she has taken change into her own hands.
+While she waits for politicians to change their behavior and take responsibility, she has taken matters into her own hands.
 She marches in her dress and with a whistle, telling her story and talking to those who seek her out.
 Sometimes she walks alone, sometimes she walks with a group, and some days she is accompanied by a local woman who translates her messages into sign language.

 And she has no intention of stopping until the country’s elections are peaceful.
 She firmly believes they will be.